Picketing: Types of picket

 Informational picketing is the legal name given to awareness-raising picketing.
 Per Merriam-Webster's Dictionary of Law, it entails picketing by a group, typically a labour or trade union, which inform the public about a cause of its concern.
 In almost all cases this is a disliked policy or practice of the business or organisation.
 It is a popular picketing technique for nurses to use outside of healthcare facilities.
 For example, on April 5, 2006, nurses of the UMass Memorial Medical Center (UMMHC) took part in two separate such events to protect the quality of their nursing program.
 Informational picketing was used to gain public support and promote further bargaining with management.
 It may also be a spur or auxiliary to a petition to government to seek regulatory intervention, reliefs, dispensations or funds.

 A mass picket is an attempt to bring as many people as possible to a picket line to demonstrate support for the cause.
 It is primarily used when only one workplace is being picketed or for a symbolically or practically important workplace.
 Due to the numbers involved, and depending on behaviors, it may turn into an unlawful blockade such as a right of way obstruction, or aggravated trespass (denial of access).

 Secondary picketing is of any external entity economically connected to the main business subject to the workers' action.
-Thus it includes against suppliers on which the picketed business relies, retailers who sell its products, physical premises with shared management or majority shareholders (sister/allied premises) and homes of any of the latter persons.
+Thus it includes picketing against suppliers on which the picketed business relies, retailers who sell its products, physical premises with shared management or majority shareholders (sister/allied premises) and homes of any of the latter persons.
 For example, at the Battle of Saltley Gate in 1972 in England, striking miners picketed a coke works in Birmingham and were later joined by thousands of workers from industries locally.
 In most jurisdictions, secondary pickets lack all or many of the civil law protections given to primary pickets.